OpenBfS/imis-iam/docker/README.md

 Further, the users provided by the LDAP container can be used to login.
 See ldap/users.ldif for credentials (uid, userPassword).

-The client should listen to localhost:48081.
+Authenticated access to the client is given under localhost:48081.